‘THE HORNS OF NIMON’

 I also feel other supporting character are strengthened by Terrance Dicks’ writing.
 For example, Seth seems more heroic and strongly-written in terms of dialogue compared to how Simon Gipps-Kent played him.
 Not that Simon Gipps-Kent’s acting is bad, but he did come across as wimpy at times.

 I found myself reading Seth’s dialogue as a character and found he was more competent in handling tricky situations during the story compared to how it was performed in the TV version.
-There are times when I wished I was playing Seth in the story.
+There are times where I wished I was playing Seth in the story.
 Working opposite Janet Ellis would be a plus for me. 😀

 I also found Sardor competent as a character compared to the TV version.
 He’s still an idiot yes, but he’s an idiot with motivations in wanting Skonnos to have new weapons and spaceships from the Nimon and getting impatient when things get in the way.
-He says “Weaking scum!” less in the novel.
+He says “Weaking scum!” less in the novelization.

 Soldeed is also devious and cunning in the novelization compared to how he was on TV.
-The reasons why he gets Sardor the Co-Pilot to go through the Power Complex doorway as well as the Doctor are handled effectively, as he wants to please the Nimon and not get blamed for anything that goes wrong.
+The reasons why he gets Sardor the Co-Pilot to go through the Power Complex doorway as well as the Doctor are handled effectively, as he wants to please the Nimon and not be blamed for anything that goes wrong.

-There’s information given on how Skonnos and Aneth will cope following the events of this story which I enjoyed reading including Sorak’s promotion to Skonnos leader and the young Anethians’ journey back to Aneth.
+There’s information given on how Skonnos and Aneth will cope following the events of this story, which I enjoyed reading including Sorak’s promotion to Skonnos leader and the young Anethians’ journey back to Aneth.
 The Doctor also makes a reference to the Theseus and the Minotaur legend in the tale.

 This was hinted at during the TV version of the story, but not explicitly referenced.
 I wondered why it was cut out during the TV version, as Terrance Dicks must have based his novelization on the scripts by Anthony Read.
 It’s meant to stress that ‘The Horns of Nimon’ is based on Theseus and the Minotaur.

 ‘Doctor Who and the Horns of Nimon’ is a pretty good novelization by Terrance Dicks.
-I enjoyed reading it very much and found it a faithful novelization of a ‘Doctor Who’ story.
+I enjoyed reading it very much and found it a faithful novelization of the ‘Doctor Who’ TV story.
 Terrance strengthens some of the weaker points identified in the TV version and it was refreshing to read his take on the tale.

 ‘Doctor Who and the Horns of Nimon’ rating – 8/10